AudioSceneDescriptionFormat/asdf/doc/transform.rst

 but a percentage is not allowed.
 If unspecified, ``time="100%"`` is implied, i.e.
 the |transform| always ends with the last transform node.

+If the ``time`` value of a node is not specified, it is deduced from the surrounding nodes.

 ``speed``